galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 > ### {% icon question %} Question
 >
-> 1. Why have the column headers changed in the Full matrix?
+> 1. Why is it required to change the column headers in the Full matrix?
-> 2. Why are the cell labels in B1 and B2 the same, if they are labelling completely different cells?
+> 2. Why were the cell labels in B1 and B2 the same, if they were labelling completely different cells?
 >
 > > ### {% icon solution %} Solution
 > >